 Unacceptable behavior will not be tolerated.
 Examples of unacceptable behaviour include but are not limited to bullying, intimidation, inappropriate physical contact or unwelcome sexual attention, continuous disruption of events or interference with participation or opportunity for participation of other people in attendance.

 We require attendees to follow this code during all events and in all online interactions regarding the meetings (including social media and any other online facilities).

 PAGES requests that all attendees respect local laws and customs during participation in all OSM/YSM activities.

 Be mindful of your surroundings and of your fellow participants.
 Alert someone if you notice a dangerous situation or someone in distress.

 Moroccan law prohibits smoking in most public buildings.
 At your accommodation, there will usually be an area (e.g. roof terrace) where smoking is permitted.

 Morocco is a moderate Islamic country and you are likely to feel free to drink in moderation in restaurants and pubs where alcohol is being served.

-If you experience problems or trouble, or need to speak with someone, please locate a member of the Diversity Committee for assistance.
+If you experience problems or trouble, or need to speak with someone, please locate a member of the Inclusivity Committee for assistance.